 There is no right for employers to pay wages in lieu of any untaken holidays unless the employee is leaving

-Employers cannot treat a part-time employee less favourably than a full-time employee and therefore the part-time employee need to be allowed the equivalent entitlement to annual leave, calculated on a pro rata basis in accordance with the hours they work.
+Employers cannot treat a part-time employee less favourably than a full-time employee and therefore the part-time employee needs to be allowed the equivalent entitlement to annual leave, calculated on a pro rata basis, in accordance with the hours they work.

 Where an employee works part-time there is a chance that they may not work on the days when some of the bank holidays fall.
 The easiest way to deal with the bank holiday is to pro rata the entire holiday entitlement, including the bank holiday allowance, and deduct days for any bank holidays which fall on days worked.